3 years full-time

 Studying Philosophy develops skills highly sought after by employers including:

 Some graduates go on to further study.
-Of our recent graduates, around 30% have gone on to further academic study or professional training in areas including law and journalism.
+Of our recent graduates, over 28% have gone on to further academic study or professional training in areas including law and journalism.

 You can study Philosophy at York as a single subject, in a joint degree course with a number of other subjects, or as part of a degree within the Schools of PEP, Natural Sciences or Social and Political Sciences.
 When you know which of our courses appeals to you, apply through UCAS.